raspberrypilearning/focus-on-the-prize/en/step_2.md

 --- task ---

-Click the green flag, to make sure that your gift box changes costumes.
+Click on the green flag, and make sure that your gift box changes costumes.

 --- /task ---